 - Stress becomes harder to manage: During the first and half of the second trimester, I worked full time as a paralegal.
 Before I got pregnant, it was stressful but I was able to manage.
 After getting pregnant, the stress became overwhelming.
 I pushed through it because I needed to be a rockstar at work regardless of what was happening in my body, but this sent me to the ER twice with heart palpitations.
 This kind of stress is not healthy for you or your developing baby; my suggestion for any pregnant woman working would be to really concentrate on ways to mitigate and manage this stress.
 I ended up having to quit my job, but that isn’t possible for everyone.
 Listen to your body and make changes as needed; no job is worth jeopardizing your or your baby’s health and well-being.

 - Swelling: I have now started to swell in my hands and feet.
-I didn’t notice it at first since I see my hands and feet every day, but I can no longer wear rings (including my wedding ring, sadly), and my feet hurt when I walk.
+I didn’t notice it at first, since I see my hands and feet every day but, I can no longer wear rings (including my wedding ring) and, my feet hurt when I walk.
 Gentle massage is a good temporary fix for this.

 - Pre-Term Contractions: This is a big one.
 I knew about Braxton Hicks, but I had no idea that I would get regular, painful contractions before I actually went into labor.
 I have been contracting so often, in fact, that after two visits to Labor & Delivery to slow things down my OB has put me on bed rest for the remaining weeks of this pregnancy.
 Bed rest is an entirely different issue, but I will be posting about that next week.

-As hard of a time as I’ve had these last 8 months, I am beyond excited to be having my little girl and know that all of this is worth it.
-Seriously, though, this little girl needs to hurry 🙂
+As hard as these side effects are to deal with, I am beyond excited to be having my little girl and I know that all of this pain and discomfort is worth it.
+Seriously, though, this little girl needs to hurry up 🙂